jinlab-washu/Bio5488-Genomics/Assignments/A02/Assignment2.md

 save and exit.

+First, press "Escape" ("ESC" key on the keyboard) to escape insert mode.
 In vim, :w means write (i.e. save), and :q means quit.

 We can combine these in a single command.